Obituary of Vincent Crapanzano

 There will be a viewing at McGowan Sons Funeral Home, 71 North Central Highway, Garnerville NY on Thursday, August 8, from 2-4 and 7-9 and a Mass at Immaculate Conception Church in Stony Point at 10 am on Friday, August 9th, followed by burial at St. Peter’s Cemetery in Haverstraw.

-In lieu of flowers, family and friends are invited to donate to the Church of the Immaculate Conception, at 26 John Street, Stony Point, NY, in honor of Vinny, who served more than 50 years as an usher at ICC.To send flowers to the family of Vincent Crapanzano, please visit Tribute Store
+In lieu of flowers, family and friends are invited to donate to the Church of the Immaculate Conception, at 26 John Street, Stony Point, NY, in honor of Vinny, who served more than 50 years as an usher at ICC.To send flowers to the family or plant a tree in memory of Vincent Crapanzano, please visit Tribute Store